isaqb-org/glossary/manuscript/1-terms-A-C.md

 D> Depending on who you ask, some might consider architecture styles a generalization of architecture patterns.
 D> That is, "distributed system" is a style while "client-server, CQRS, broker and peer-to-peer" are more specific patterns that belong to this style.
 D> However, from a practical point of view this distinction is not essential.

+{#term-architectural-tactic}
+### Architectural Tactic
+A technique, strategy, approach or decision helping to achieve one or several quality requirements.
+The term was coined by [Bass+2012](#ref-bass-2012).

+Category: Foundation

 {#term-architecture-view}
 ### Architecture View